 Can I swap early years hours for childcare hours?

-Under no circumstances can you swap your Foundation Phase Nursery hours for childcare hours.
+Under no circumstances can you swap your Foundation Phase Nursery (FPN) hours for childcare hours.
 You can however speak to your childcare provider to organise additional childcare which you must pay for yourself.
 Once your child becomes eligible for full time education in your local authority they stop being eligible for the Childcare Offer during term time, although they can still access the holiday entitlement of the Childcare Offer until the September after their fourth birthday.

 My school is doing a staggered start for early education and doesn’t start until later in the week, can I access more hours of childcare on the days when my child is not in early education provision?

-You are unable to swap your Foundation Phase Nursery (FPN) hours for childcare hours.
+You are unable to swap your FPN hours for childcare hours.
 If your school is doing a staggered start you will not be able to claim additional hours from the Offer to cover any FPN hours which are not available.